-- > What it is

-- > How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- > Issues of legality

-- > The risk of damage to people's feelings and reputation

-Pupils also learn the strategies and skills needed to manage:
+What it is How it is most likely to be encountered The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment Issues of legality The risk of damage to people's feelings and reputation Students also learn the strategies and skills needed to manage:

-- > Specific requests or pressure to provide (or forward) such images - > The receipt of such images

-This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.

-7.10 Reporting systems for our pupils

-Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.

-We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations.
+Specific requests or pressure to provide (or forward) such images The receipt of such images This policy on the sharing of nudes and semi-nudes is also shared with Students so they are aware of the processes the school will follow in the event of an incident.
+7.10 Reporting systems for our Students Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
+We recognise the importance of ensuring Students feel safe and comfortable to come forward and report any concerns and/or allegations.
 To achieve this, we will:

-- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Regular student surveys through the school council to seek their views regarding their safety in school and act accordingly to student voice - Skills For Life lessons support students and actively promote support in school when covering topical issues

-Students are able to disclose anonymously should they wish or online at home, so issues can be followed up sensitively & discreetly.

-8. Online safety and the use of mobile technology

-We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
+Put systems in place for Students to confidently report abuse Ensure our reporting systems are well promoted, easily understood and easily accessible for Students Make it clear to Students that their concerns will be taken seriously, and that they can safely express their views and give feedback Regular student surveys through the school council to seek their views regarding their safety in school and act accordingly to student voice Skills For Life lessons support students and actively promote support in school when covering topical issues.
+Students are able to disclose anonymously should they wish or online at home, so issues can be followed up sensitively & discreetly 8.
+Online safety and the use of mobile technology We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
+We take a whole school approach to ensuring we protect and educate Students, students, and staff in their use of technology and have in place established mechanisms to identify, intervene in, and escalate any concerns where appropriate.
 To address this, our school aims to:

-- > Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - > Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+Have robust processes and policies in place to ensure the online safety of Students, staff, volunteers and governors.
+Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology.
+Set clear guidelines for the use of mobile phones for the whole school community.